mnbayan/AutocompleteTextfieldSwift/README.md

 autocompleTextfield.autoCompleteDelegate = self
 ```

 After this you can do whatever you want with the provided delegates!
-In here i used `textFieldDidChange(text:String)` to request autocomplete places to google api
+In here I used `textFieldDidChange(text:String)` to request autocomplete places to google api

 ```
 func autoCompleteTextFieldDidChange(text: String) {